Last updated on August 1st, 2018 at 06:25 pm

 Heads Up: This plugin has helped me grow my Pinterest followers without lifting a finger!

 Why I Am Using Pinterest For My Blog

 To tell you the truth, when I started this blog, I didn’t start using Pinterest right away.
 I had no clue what Pinterest was.
 I had heard people talking about it but I really didn’t want to take the time to learn it.

 Plus when I started this blog, I was getting ready for my Disney World trip.
 So my main concern was creating fresh content for my WordPress editorial calendar, so my blog would have fresh content while I was on vacation.

 However, when I came back from Disney World I figured it was time to start learning about Pinterest.
 I purchased this course because it fast-tracked my learning curve.

 I don’t like to spend time browsing YouTube or the Internet for free information.
 If the course is right and helps me learn faster, I am all for it, after all, time is money.

 Getting Started With Pinterest

 Before you can get started with Pinterest.
 There are some things that you’ll have to do to make sure your blog is Pinterest friendly.
-I actually wrote a blog post on how to make sure your WordPress blog is Pinterest friendly, in case you need help with that.
+I actually wrote a guest post on making your WordPress blog Pinterest Friendly, in case you need help with that.